DOAJ/doaj/cms/pages/apply/guide.md

   - Primary target audience of researchers or practitioners

 - Newly launched journals
-  - Before applying to DOAJ, a new or flipped journal must demonstrate a publishing history of more than one year or have published at least ten open access research articles.
+  - Before applying to DOAJ, a new journal must demonstrate a publishing history of more than one year or have published at least ten open access research articles.

 ---